 And an heroic defeat is a source of national pride.

 Imagine a high-roller in a casino joking about that time he lost a million dollars on a bad bet.
 He isn’t pointing out his lack of judgement.
 He’s bragging about the fact he had a million dollars to lose in the first place.
 Same deal with the army.
 Look at the kinds of defeat we celebrate.
 They are never about that time we all ran away like cowards.
 They are always brilliant, like Dunkirk – an entire nation’s worth of amateurs in boats coming together to rescue their boys from the jaws of the Evil Empire.
-They are the kinds of defeats that you have to be kick-assingly amazing to pull off, like the Light Brigade suicidally charging the guns because that’s why they thought they’d been ordered to do, and by God they were going to do it!
+They are the kinds of defeats that you have to be kick-assingly amazing to pull off, like the Light Brigade suicidally charging the guns because that’s what they thought they’d been ordered to do, and by God they were going to do it!

 Many of these sorts of defeats are self-inflicted (or ally-inflicted).
 The cause of failure therefore, is never truly the enemy.
 We failed.
 But we were not beaten.
 We were lions led by donkeys.
 Our pride, our sense of superiority, remains intact.